It’s Not Luck—It’s Alignment

 It’s alignment.

 Life doesn’t play favorites—it mirrors our frequency.
-Trust me, I’ve tried to deny, dodge, and outsmart that truth.
+Trust me, I’ve tried to deny, dodge, and outsmart this truth.
 But I’ve learned: life can’t be fooled.
 It always reflects what’s happening on the inside, reorganizing itself to match who we believe ourselves to be in every moment.

 The Real Work Behind the Magic